F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 The listen URL is sent to support bootstrapping over load balancers.
 The API protocol is designed for point to point VPN links, each node needs to be able to communicate direct with targeted remote nodes.
 As such the protocol design is incompatible with load balancing: the auth signing, session handling, and general packet routing requires all requests to a given URL to go to a single, unique node for that URL.
-However, there are valid cases for using a load balancer for bootstrapping, such as when creating a mesh across multiple clusters.
+However, there are valid cases for using a load balancer for bootstrapping, such as when creating a mesh across multiple containerization clusters or DCs.
-Returning the listen URL allows the requesting node to discover the real listen address of a node in the cluster and use the direct URL for all subsequent requests.
+Returning the listen URL allows the requesting node to discover the real listen address of a node in the cluster and use the direct listen URL for all subsequent requests.

 #### 3: Initial Registration